← Home

 Completed

-Fine-tuned an 8B model to write in Gertrude Stein's literary style for $2.
-Proves Agent Skills are reusable: built the book-sft-pipeline skill and applied four other skills from the repo.
+Fine-tuned an 8B model on Gertrude Stein's literary style for about $2 in compute.
+Built as a book-sft-pipeline skill that composes with four other skills from the Agent Skills repo.

-This project proves a core thesis: Agent Skills are reusable and scalable.
-I read a research paper, built a new skill (book-sft-pipeline), integrated it with four existing skills from my Agent Skills for Context Engineering repo, and shipped a working system in one week.
+A practical test of skill composition.
+I read a research paper, built a new skill (book-sft-pipeline), composed it with four existing skills from Agent Skills for Context Engineering, and shipped a working system in a week.

 The Research That Started This